EMDR

 What is EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is an evidenced-based therapy originally developed to alleviate distress by processing your traumatic experiences.
-It offers your brain and body another opportunity to think and feel through your past experiences without having to retell the entire story.
-EMDR is based on the theory that your brain is adaptive and wired for healing.
-However, because we experience distressing events, sometimes our brain gets stuck.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy originally developed to help alleviate distress by processing traumatic experiences.
+It allows your brain and body to revisit and work through these experiences without requiring you to retell every detail of your story.

 How EMDR Works